Birrellc/Navigating-Newcastle/static/testing/testing.md

 - Validation Rules

 1. Username must be between 3-12 characters.
-2. Username must not start or end with Whitespace.
+2. Username must not start with Whitespace.
 3. Username Data is required.
 4. Password must be 8 characters minimum.
-5. Password must not start or end with Whitespace.
+5. Password must not start with Whitespace.
 6. Password Data is required.
 7. Username is not case sensitive for example testuser is the same as TESTUSER or TestUser.
 8. Username cannot already exist.